Laogeodritt/quasselflask/README.md

 The features supported:

 (**WARNING**: This software is in early development, so only some of these features are functional.
 It's not ready for general use.
 Curious where things are?
-See the Features Wishlist section below, or feel free to contact me.)
+See the GitHub Issue tracke or feel free to contact me.)

 * Searching quassel logs via network, channel, usermask, date/time range, keywords (boolean search)
+* Displaying a summary of nicknames and usermasks that match the same criteria
 * User management: protects logs from public access via username/password.
-Optionally, limit the channels that can be searched by each user (does not integrate with quassel's users)
+Optionally, limit the channels that can be searched by each user (does not integrate with quassel's users, so you must create separate accounts and set permissions accordingly)
 * Text and HTML export of results
-* Support for IRC formatting and colours
+* Support for showing IRC formatting and colours
-* Support for nickname colours (hash matches Quassel)
+* Support for nickname colours (hash method matches Quassel)
 * Context expansion of search results
 * Default CSS colour scheme available in your choice of [Solarized](http://ethanschoonover.com/solarized) Light or Dark =\] (I know some are less fond of it, but I personally love this colour palette!)